nfriedly/facebook-js-sdk/readme.md

 Setup on Heroku
 ---------------

 This script works well on a free Heroku instance.
-Put your github username and password in environmental variables like so:
+Put your github username and password (or [token](https://github.com/settings/tokens)) in environmental variables like so:

     heroku config:add GH_USER=<username>
     heroku config:add GH_PASS=<password>